Hypernuclear constraints on the existence and lifetime of a deeply bound $H$ dibaryon: Introduction

 Following Farrar's conjecture of a deeply-bound compact ${\cal S}$=$-$2 dibaryon, we present a realistic calculation of \lamblamb{6}{He} lifetime owing to the two-body strong-interaction decay reaction Eq.~(\ref{eq:LL6He}).
 Treating \lamblamb{6}{He} in a $\Lambda-\Lambda-{^4}$He three-body model, it is found that the ${_{\Lambda\Lambda}^{~~6}}{\rm He}\to H + {^4{\rm He}}$ strong-interaction lifetime is correlated strongly with $m_H$, increasing upon decreasing $m_H$ such that it exceeds the hypernuclear $\Delta\cal{S}$=1 weak-decay lifetime scale of order 10$^{-10}$~s for $m_H < (m_{\Lambda}+m_n)$.
 Therefore, hypernuclear physics by itself does not rule out an $H$-like dibaryon in this mass range.

 Constrained by $\Lambda$ hypernuclear $\Delta{\cal S}$=1 nonmesonic weak-interaction decay rates within leading-order (LO) effective field theory (EFT) approach, we present a realistic calculation of the $\Delta\cal{S}$=2 weak decay $H\to nn$ for $H$ mass satisfying $2m_n \lesssim m_H < (m_n+m_{ \Lambda})$.
-The resulting $H$ lifetimes are of order $10^5$~s, 10 orders of magnitude shorter than the order of 10$^8$ yr reached in the 2004 calculation by Farrar and Zaharijas (FZ)~\cite{FZ04}.
+The resulting $H$ lifetimes are of order $10^5$~s, in rough agreement with Donoghue, Golowich, Holstein \cite{DGH86} who followed a completely different high-energy physics methodology.
+Our calculated $H$ lifetimes are 10 orders of magnitude shorter than the order of 10$^8$ yr reached in the 2004 Farrar-Zaharijas (FZ) calculation~\cite{FZ04}.
 Hence, a deeply bound $H$ dibaryon would be far from qualifying for a DM candidate.